 This page illustrates GritBot's ability to find possible anomalies in data.
 Like all good [ro]bots, GritBot does its job without direction -- the user does not have to specify the nature of anomalies or how to find them.
 This is illustrated with data from several application areas.
-Times are for a Pentium D 925 PC.
+Times are for an Intel Core i7 920 (2.67GHz) PC running Linux.

 A possible anomaly exists if a case's value for one attribute is surprising when compared with corresponding values from a subset of cases.
 Such an anomaly is reported in the following pattern: